aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 However, you can adopt a [Facebook flux](https://facebook.github.io/flux/) and [Redux](https://redux.js.org/) architectures since Flutter widgets are really similar to React components.
 There are already many community-driven libraries available for that purpose : [greencat](https://github.com/alexeieleusis/greencat), [built_redux](https://github.com/davidmarne/flutter_built_redux), [redux.dart](https://github.com/johnpryan/redux.dart).

-Even the Flutter team [has experimentations around it](https://github.com/flutter/flutter_flux), althougth it seems to be more a guidance for developers than a standard.
+Even the Flutter team [has experimented with it](https://github.com/flutter/flutter_flux), although it seems to be more a guidance for developers than a standard.

 ### A rich documentation